 Transfer Credit Evaluation

-- Courses were pursued at an accredited college or university;
+- Courses pursued at a regionally accredited college or university

-- Upon evaluation of course descriptions or class syllabi by the appropriate departmental chairperson, courses proposed for transfer credit have been determined to be comparable in content to courses at Providence College;
+- Courses proposed for transfer credit that have been determined, after course description/syllabus evaluation by the appropriate academic department, to be comparable in content to courses at Providence College